auth0/docs/articles/quickstart/spa/angularjs/04-authorization.md

 ## Protect Client-Side Routes

 You may want to give access to some routes in your application only to authenticated users.
-If you are using UI Router v1,you can check if the user is authenticated with the `onEnter` hook for a specific state.
+If you are using UI Router v1, you can check if the user is authenticated with the `onEnter` hook for a specific state.

 Define a function that uses the `authService` service to check if the user is authenticated.
 If the user is not authenticated, they are redirected to the home route.
 Use this function in the `onEnter` hook for any states you want to protect.